hstroetgen/sc_somanet-base/examples/app_test_spiffs_console/doc/index.rst

 **~tell**

-Get position in current opened file.
+Get the position in currently  opened file.

 **~info**

 Return number of total bytes available and number of used bytes.
-As a result of the successful command execution you'll see total number of bytes in file system and used number of bytes in file system.
+As a result of the successful command execution you'll see the total number of bytes in file system and used number of bytes in file system.

 **~errno**